-Around Halloween the Austrian town of Retz and neighboring communities, not far from Vienna, hold an annual pumpkin festival (Kürbisfest), complete with pumpkins, parties, and a Halloween parade (Halloween-Umzug).
+Pumpkin festivals in the German-speaking countries take place from September to early November, depending on the locality.
+Few of them are directly tied to Halloween, but in the Austrian town of Retz and neighboring communities, not far from Vienna, you can visit the annual pumpkin festival (Kürbisfest), complete with pumpkins, parties, and a Halloween parade (Halloween-Umzug).
 The region around Retz has also become known for its annual pumpkin harvest.
 Known as Bluza in the regional dialect, the pumpkin becomes the centerpiece of ein Fest für die ganze Familie, a festival for the entire family.

 Martinstag – November 11